v5ma/selfawarenetworks/README.md

 To figure out how I am going to organize these notes search for the phrase "book contents" "table of contents" and the word "map"

 # These notes go all the way back to 2011 and even before.
 They represent the work of a lifetime for me, but in the bigger picture these notes build on the work of great neuroscientists, great physicists, great mathematicians, great biologists, and great computer scientists, including the folks that invented deep learning and before that neural networks.
-I will expand the readme to include all the great books & papers I've read & considered.
+I will expand the  to include all the great books & papers I've read & considered.

 You can see more of my work at http://vrma.io and http://svgn.io and I will update this later with many more links.